Menu

 AB 1916 (Maienschein D) Self-service storage facilities: abandoned personal property.

 Summary: The California Self-Service Storage Facility Act specifies remedies and procedures for selfservice storage facility owners when occupants are delinquent in paying rent or other charges, including through enforcement of a lien by the sale of the stored property.
 Current law requires that, where personal property remains on the premises after a tenancy has terminated and the premises have been vacated by the tenant, the landlord give written notice to the tenant or any other person the landlord reasonably believes is the owner of the property, as specified.
 Current law requires the property to be sold at public sale by competitive bidding if the property is not released to the former tenant.
-Existing law makes these provisions generally applicable to self-storage units.
+Current law makes these provisions generally applicable to self-storage units.
 This bill would enact similar provisions specifically applicable to personal property that remains at a self-service storage facility after the rental agreement has ended.
-The bill would require the owner of the facility to give written notice to the former occupant, and would set forth a notice form that would be in compliance with this notice requirement.
-The bill would require the owner to release the personal property to the former occupant under specified circumstances and subject to certain charges, as specified.
+Specifically, the bill would require the owner of the facility to give written notice to the occupant prior to the termination or non-renewal of the rental agreement, as specified.
+If personal property remains at the self-service storage facility after the rental agreement has ended, the bill would also require the owner to give written notice to the former occupant, and would set forth a notice form that would be in compliance with the requirement to notify the former occupant of abandoned property.

 • Monday, January 29, 2024 8:55 AM | Remy Mcuistion (Administrator)

-AB 2011 (Bauer-Kahan D) Unlawful employment practices: small employer family leave mediation program.
+AB 2011 (Bauer-Kahan D) Unlawful employment practices: small employer family leave mediation program: reproductive loss leave.

-Summary: Current law requires the Civil Rights Department within the Business, Consumer Services, and Housing Agency to create a small employer family leave mediation pilot program for the resolution of alleged violations of prescribed provisions on family care and medical and bereavement leave, applicable to employers with between 5 and 19 employees.
-Current law requires the department to generally initiate the mediation within 60 days following a request, prohibits an employee from pursuing a civil action until the mediation is complete or the mediation is deemed unsuccessful, and tolls the statute of limitations for the employee, including for all related claims not subject to mediation, from the date of receipt of a request to participate in the program until the mediation is complete or the mediation is deemed unsuccessful.
-Under existing law, the mediation is deemed complete when one of specified events occurs, including that the mediator determines that the core facts of the employee’s complaint are unrelated to the specified family care and medical and bereavement leave provisions.
+Summary: The California Fair Employment and Housing Act establishes the Civil Rights Department within the Business, Consumer Services, and Housing Agency and sets forth its powers and duties relating to enforcement of civil rights laws with respect to housing and employment.
+Current law requires the department to create a small employer family leave mediation pilot program for the resolution of alleged violations of prescribed provisions on family care and medical and bereavement leave, applicable to employers with between 5 and 19 employees.
+Current law requires the department to generally initiate the mediation within 60 days following a request, prohibits an employee from pursuing a civil action until the mediation is complete or the mediation is deemed unsuccessful, and tolls the statute of limitations applicable to the employee's claim, including for all related claims not subject to mediation, from the date of receipt of a request to participate in the program until the mediation is complete or the mediation is deemed unsuccessful.
+Under current law, the mediation is deemed complete when one of specified events occurs, including that the mediator determines that the core facts of the employee's complaint are unrelated to the specified family care and medical and bereavement leave provisions.
 Current law repeals the pilot program on January 1, 2025.
-This bill would expand the program to include resolution of alleged violations of prescribed provisions on reproductive leave loss.
-The bill would revise the above-described provisions relating to the statute of limitations to toll the statute of limitations for all related claims arising out of the claims subject to mediation.
-The bill would also deem the mediation to be complete if the mediator determines that the employer does not have between 5 and 19 employees, except as specified.
+This bill would expand the program to include resolution of alleged violations of prescribed provisions on reproductive loss leave.
+In relation to the above-described provisions regarding the statute of limitations, the bill would additionally toll the statute of limitations applicable to an employee's claim relating to an alleged violation of specified provisions on reproductive loss leave, as provided.

 • Monday, January 29, 2024 8:53 AM | Remy Mcuistion (Administrator)